 For most people, having their heads submerged underwater is not something that they will have ever experienced before learning how to swim.
 It is precisely for that reason that it can be one of the most challenging things to overcome during your first visits to the pool.
 It is nevertheless an inevitable part of learning various swimming strokes and therefore needs to be tackled as early as possible.

 Methods vary greatly, but there are a few tricks and movements you can practice as a way of getting accustomed to holding your breath underwater.

 Standing in hip-level water, slowly dip your face in the water; hold it for a few seconds and come out again to breathe in.
 Repeat this in increasing increments of time to get used to this cycle of holding your breath and breathing normally.

 Keep in mind that you should avoid having to gasp for air when you stand back up, instead, try to find a comfortable pace that works for your natural breathing rhythm.
 After all, it is not every day that you have to learn how to overcome one of your most basic natural instincts.

-3. Buy some swimming goggles
+3.steps to learning how to swim: Buy some swimming goggles

 Not having to rub your eyes after every splash of water and being able to see clearly underwater will not only make your swimming experience more comfortable, but also enjoyable.